Offset mortgages explained

 If you use the offset account as a current account it can offer even greater benefit, particularly in the current market where current account interest rates are generally poor.

-Simply by having your pay paid into the account you will pay your mortgage off early as even having an offset of a few thousand pounds for a small portion of the month will still reduce the balance if the interest is calculated daily.
+Simply by having your pay paid into the account, you will clear your mortgage off early as even offsetting a few thousand pounds a month will still reduce the balance if the interest is calculated daily.

-As well as compounding interest there is another notable benefit which is most significant for those paying tax and particularly higher rate taxpayers.
+As well as compounding interest, there is another notable benefit which is most significant for those paying basic rate and especially for higher-rate taxpayers.

-This means for a standard rate taxpayer that a savings account would need to pay an extra 20% more interest than the mortgage rate to be more profitable, however for higher rate taxpayers a savings account may need to pay double the interest rate of the mortgage to outperform an offset based on current taxation policy.
+This means for a basic-rate taxpayer that a savings account would need to pay an extra 20% more interest than the mortgage rate to be more profitable, however for higher-rate taxpayers a savings account may need to pay double the interest rate of the mortgage to outperform an offset based on current taxation policy.

 It is important when comparing an offset mortgage to also consider the difference between the offset interest rate which is available and that of standard mortgage products as well as the difference between the offset and savings accounts.

 If you don't consider this aspect fully, you could pay more for an offset facility than it ultimately saves you, and this is their biggest pitfall.

 Working out whether an offset mortgage product is right for you is something we can help you with.